Research Mode (Cafes)

 Cost: the same per-item fees as the single-input bar — see the Token Costs table below.
 The total at the bottom of the modal is the sum of every parsed item's per-type fee, computed before you click Run all.

-Every saved research source has an Ask AI button.
-Click it to open the analysis modal and run AI analysis on any previously saved content — web search results, transcripts, scraped pages, uploaded documents, or imported notebook entries.
+Every saved research source has an Analyze source button (sparkle icon).
+Click it to open the analysis modal and run AI analysis on any previously saved content — web search results, transcripts, scraped pages, uploaded documents, or imported notebook entries — with presets (Summarize, Key Points, Fact Check, Topics & Structure) or a custom prompt.
+You can select multiple presets at once.

 The Serving Tray

-The right panel is your Serving Tray — a curated collection of the most useful snippets from your research.
+The right rail is your Serving Tray — a curated collection of the most useful snippets from your research.

 Adding to the Tray